JonathanYiv/sample_app/README.md

 2. Defining a database index is like a book index.
 It also helps lookup efficiency and can enforce uniqueness at the database level.

 3. We can add a secure password to a model using the built-in 'has_secure_password' method.

+### Chapter 7: Sign Up

+1. The debug method displays useful debugging information.

+2. SASS mixins are like Ruby modules.

+3. Data should be treated as a 'resource' in the REST API mindset.

+4. Gravatars are a convenient way of displaying avatars to represent users.

+5. Integration tests can also check form submission behavior and catch regressions.

+6. We can configure our production application to use SSL for secure communications (by uncommenting a line in config/environments/production) and use Puma for high performance.